u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/purchase/advanced/analyze.rst

 .. image:: analyze/analyze-reporting-dashboard.png
    :align: center
-   :alt: Reporting dashboard in Odoo Purchase
+   :alt: Reporting dashboard in Thrive Bureau ERP Purchase

 While the data initially presented is useful, there are several tools and features you can use to get even more insights on your purchases.